YosraGriri/AV-speech-separation/Mask_Estimation/VisualVoice/README.md

 The separated audio files and masks will be saved in the `../../data/test/results/original/complex/` directory for now or any other directory of your choice.

+## Acknowledgements
+Some of the code is borrowed or adapted from the VisualVoice repository: [VisualVoice]https://github.com/facebookresearch/VisualVoice